 Yes!
 Threat Manager has been carefully engineered to safeguard your device and minimize as much risk as possible.
 Here’s how we ensure our apps are free of malware.

-You can easily set up Threat Manager on your ExpressVPN iOS, Mac, or Linux app in just a few seconds.
+If you’re using our iOS, Android, Mac, Windows, or Linux app, you can set up Threat Manager in just a few seconds.
 You’ll first need to ensure you are using Lightway as your protocol or the “Automatic” protocol setting on your app.

-On iOS, tap on Options > Settings > toggle on the Threat Manager feature.
+On iOS and Android, tap on Options > Settings > toggle on the Threat Manager feature.